hyperledger/indy-node/docs/source/transactions.md

         - `seqNo` (integer):
             A unique sequence number of the transaction on Ledger

-        - `txnId` (string):
+        - `txnId` (string, optional):
             Txn ID as State Trie key (address or descriptive data).
 It must be unique within the ledger.
+Usually present for Domain transactions only.

 - `reqSignature` (dict):